lennyleadership/chn_bible_study_group/content/blog_2/2023.04.30/index.md

 inherit salvation

-we will not neglect such great a salvation.
+Lord, you spoke the salvation at first, we do not neglect such great a salvation.
+bring us to the glory and join with you.